 The power and purpose of flashbacks

-A good flashback can create mystery, raise the stakes, and clarify meaning and significance.
 A bad one slows the story momentum with boring information, or worse case, makes it feel like it’s moving backward.
-To determine if a flashback is necessary ask this ironic question
+To determine if a flashback is necessary, ask this ironic question: Could this moment be better conveyed through flashback?

 Is this flashback the best way to move the story forward?

+Individually, flashbacks can deepen our connection with a character.
+They can clarify and accentuate a fact or feeling.
 When using multiple flashbacks, devise an overall strategy that lets them be more than the sum of their parts.

 Will they focus on merely mystery, plot, and story?
 Will they deepen insight into the protagonist?
-Will they make us ponder meaning and theme?
+Will they make us ponder meaning?
+We will show you when, why, where, and how to write a flashback in a screenplay to enhance emotion, structure, and theme.

 You are familiar with the common transitions that lead us in and out of a flashback, which include editing transitions like dissolves, clever wipes, blur effects, white flashes, leading dialogue, and ominous music.